 Authorized fueling times and days

-You can either set the same controls across the board for all fleet cards or customize controls for individual cardholders.
-Easily adjust the fleet card purchase controls through your online account as needed.
-The point is to set limits that minimize slippage but also match the fueling needs of your drivers so that legitimate fueling can occur.
+You can either set the same controls across the board, or customize controls for individual cardholders.
+Your initial trial run does not need to be exact, as you can easily adjust the purchase controls through your online account whenever changes are needed.
+The point is to set limits that minimize slippage while still enabling your drivers to refuel without hassle.

-In addition to fuel card controls, make use of additional fueling data that occurs with each purchase.
-As drivers enter valid odometer readings, P-Fleet’s system will calculate miles per gallon (MPG) and cost per mile (CPM).
-MPG and CPM that differ from reasonable expectations could indicate either vehicle maintenance issues or driver theft.
+In addition to setting up your card controls, make use of the additional fueling data that is gathered with each purchase.
+As drivers enter valid odometer readings, P-Fleet’s system will calculate miles per gallon (MPG) and cost per mile (CPM) for each vehicle.
+MPG and CPM that differ from reasonable expectations could indicate vehicle maintenance issues, poor driving habits, or even theft.

-After putting in place a policy and card controls to limit driver fueling, how do you detect suspect activity if it occurs?
-With P-Fleet’s fuel card fraud alerts, you receive notification by email of flagged activity so that you can respond immediately to resolve any issues.
-For some companies, setting strict card controls for when fueling is allowed could be an issue because driver fueling might vary depending upon the job or route.
-In these cases, you might allow fuel cards to be used outside of normal business hours but set an alert to be notified of any fueling activity.
-Our system captures information regarding fuel volume as well as driver and vehicle fueling patterns.
-Fuel card alerts include:
+After putting in place your policy and card controls, how do you detect suspect activity if it occurs?
+With P-Fleet’s fuel card alerts, you'll receive notification by email of flagged activity so that you can respond immediately.
+For some companies, setting too strict card controls could cause issues when changes to the jobs or routes occur.
+In these cases, you might allow cards to be used outside of normal business hours while setting an alert so you're aware of irregular activity.
+Our system captures information regarding fuel volume, as well as driver and vehicle information.
+These alerts include:

 Volume Changes: Increases to your average weekly fuel volume could be indicative of potential theft.
-P-Fleet monitors for dramatic changes to your fuel volume and will alert you of suspicious activity so that you can take appropriate action with the drivers in question.
+P-Fleet monitors for dramatic changes and will alert you of suspicious activity so that you can take appropriate action with the drivers in question.

-Driver Transaction Errors: Even as card controls restrict purchases, you might want to know when a driver attempts to circumvent those controls, resulting in an error at the pump.
-Perhaps the driver misunderstands the fueling policy or card limits need to be adjusted for that driver.
+Driver Transaction Errors: Even as card controls restrict purchases, you might want to know when someone attempts to circumvent those controls, resulting in an error at the pump.
+Perhaps the driver misunderstands the fueling policy or card limits need to be adjusted.

-Card Watch: Receive notification whenever a specific fuel card is used.
+Card Watch: Receive notification whenever a specific card is used.

-Time or Day of Purchase: Set alerts for fueling that occurs at night or on weekends, for example, even if your card limits allow for those purchases.
+Time or Day of Purchase: Set alerts for purchases that occur at night or on weekends, for example, even if your card limits allow for those transactions.

-Fueling Location: Identify driver fueling that doesn’t occur at designated fuel locations.
+Fueling Location: Identify driver fueling that doesn’t occur at designated sites.

-Even after you implement an effective driver fueling policy as well as controls and alerts to support that policy, it’s important to monitor driver usage regularly.
+Even after you implement an effective driver fueling policy, as well as controls and alerts, it’s important to monitor driver usage regularly.
 Make use of P-Fleet’s online tools to review transactions from CFN, Fleetwide and Voyager cards tied to your account.
 Download transactions into Excel for easy sorting and filtering.
 View gallons, price per gallon, purchase amount, date, time, location, fuel product, odometer and other card details.
-Run fuel card reports for any time period to compare usage and gain insight into driver fueling activity.
+Run fuel reports for any time period to compare usage and gain insight into driver activity.